 Best place to find information and services that your council provides...

-On this page you will find our Corporate Procurement Strategy, which includes information about our objectives and targets to areas that have a major impact on the procurement process, a main concern of which is Green or Sustainable Procurement.
-This is an area which is rapidly rising on the Government's agenda for all public sector organisations including local authorities and we are keen to work with suppliers and contractors who can implement these objectives and targets.
+On this page you will find our Corporate Procurement Strategy, which includes information about our objectives and targets in areas that have a major impact on the procurement process, a main concern of which is Green or Sustainable Procurement.
+This is an area which is rapidly rising on the Government's agenda for all public sector organisations, including local authorities, and we are keen to work with suppliers and contractors who can implement these objectives and targets.